marcusalenius/marcusalenius.github.io/markdown/attention.md

 Keys and queries define spaces that optimize how we measure similarity.
 They can highlight features that matter for similarity, suppress irrelevant ones, and even combine features in meaningful ways.
 All in a way to create the most optimal spaces to compute how strongly each word should pull the others.
 Importantly, having two separate transformations allows for asymmetric pull.
 In our linear combination that computes the updated vector, the keys and queries produce the coefficients — the attention scores.

-Values define the space in which we move the word embeddings.
+Values define the space in which we move the embeddings.
 They emphasize features that help distinguish between different meanings — enabling attention to update vectors in contextually meaningful ways.
 Given the weights computed by the keys and queries, we combine value vectors to compute the updated vector for a word.

 Just like the weights in our classifier, the matrices $W_K$, $W_Q$, and $W_V$ are learned — adjusted during training on massive amounts of text — to optimize the behavior of attention.

-### The Whole Phrase — with Keys, Queries, and Values ✅
+### The Whole Phrase — with Keys, Queries, and Values

 Recall that we stacked all the embedding vectors for the phrase as rows in a matrix, $X$.
 To generate the keys, queries, and values, we multiply $X$ by the three learned matrices $W_K$, $W_Q$, and $W_V$.
 We will call these new matrices $K$, $Q$, and $V$.